-The below agreed staffing level is based on the organisation's occupancy KPI along with the safe staffing dependency tool, which is operation specific in line with best practice, and compliance with the CQC regulation of a minimum of 2 RN cover for each shift.
+The below agreed staffing level is based on the organisation's occupancy KPI along with the safe staffing dependency tool, which is operation specific and compliance with the CQC regulation of a minimum of 2 RN cover for each shift.

-As the hospital is multi- specialist, the staffing skill mix has a current KPI ratio of 70 / 30 (RN / HCA).
+(As the hospital is multi- specialist, the staffing skill mix has a current KPI ratio of 65 / 35 (RN / HCA).